 The

-main entrance to maha mandapam is from south side, Natarajar Saba, Navagrahas,
+main entrance to the maha mandapam is from the south side.
+Natarajar Saba, Navagrahas,

-images of Lord Shiva kicking Yaman for Markandeyar are worth seeing.
+images of Lord Shiva kicking Yama for Markandeyar are worth seeing.
 Some loose

 HISTORY